Grosvenor Bridge (Chester): Design

 At the beginning of the 19th century, Chester only had one river crossing, a narrow medieval bridge at Handbridge, the Old Dee Bridge.
 Heavily congested, it delayed movement through the town.
 Building a new bridge was prohibitively expensive until Thomas Telford proposed a new road between Shrewsbury and the Irish ferries at Holyhead to facilitate trade between the two islands.
 The route would have bypassed Chester, greatly reducing the potential income from the lucrative Irish trade routes.
 A committee was appointed to consider plans for a new bridge to quicken movement across the city and encourage traders to continue to stop there.

 Chester was at the time a major shipbuilding city, and a very tall bridge was required to allow ships to pass underneath.
 A design by the architect Thomas Harrison featuring an arch 60 ft high and 200 ft wide was chosen.
 When constructed, it would be the largest arch in the world, described by chief builder James Trubshaw as "a lasting monument to the glory and superiority of Great Britain".
 The arch is of limestone from Anglesey, the rest the bridge gritstone.
 Its span remains the longest masonry arch in Britain.

 Construction

-Original plans called for a bridge between Chester Castle and Wrexham Road.
-However, Harrison was concerned soft ground there would not support heavy piers.
-Telford found a drier area downstream and construction was moved there, requiring Wrexham Road to be deadended in one direction, the other leading to the bridge.
-The first stone was laid by the Marquess of Westminster on 1 October 1827.
+The original alignment was to build the bridge between Chester Castle and the junction of what is now Old Wrexham Road.
+However, surveys of the river banks at this preferred location showed wetter, softer ground; Harrison was concerned it would not support the piers' weight.
+Eventually, Thomas Telford found a drier area of land downstream, so construction was moved to this site.
+As a result of the new alignment, the Chester end of Wrexham Road became a dead end (Old Wrexham Road in Overleigh) while a new highway was built to meet the bridge.
+The first stone of the bridge was laid by the Robert, 1st Earl Grosvenor on 1 October 1827, and construction work took six years.
+With the realignment of Wrexham Road, Robert Grosvenor had Chester Approach to Eaton Hall constructed as part of the major redevelopment of his estate.